skrey/yellow-extensions/themes/default/README.md

 ----------------------
 1. Download and install [Yellow](https://github.com/datenstrom/yellow/).
 2. Download [default.css](default.css?raw=true), copy it into your `system/themes` folder.
-3. To enable the theme open file `system/config/config.ini` and change `theme = default`.
+3. To enable the theme open file `system/config/config.ini` and change `Theme: default`.

 To uninstall delete the theme files and set default settings.